software-students-spring2025/4-containers-jokercontainer/README.md

 # Audio Processing and Question-Answering System

-A containerized system that integrates a web application frontend with a machine learning backend for audio recording, transcription, and intelligent question answering.
-The system uses a Flask-based web application for user interaction, a specialized ML client powered by OpenAI for speech-to-text conversion and answer retrieval, and MongoDB for persistent storage of questions and answers.
+A containerized system that integrates a web application, a machine learning client and mongodb.
 ## Team Members

 - [Alan Chen](https://github.com/Chen-zexi)